 Megaton Rainfall is not the longest game in the world to play through however it is different to many games that are currently on the market, therefore it should appeal to people that enjoy flying games that they cannot actually die in.
 To summarise its an immensely fun and destructive version of google earth.
 Time attack mode is fun however personally I would have loved a free roam mode that allowed me to do what I want, i.e flying around blowing up numerous buildings in my own time without fear that the city status bar will deplete and reset my progress/location.
 Megaton Rainfall can be enjoyed with or without PSVR however it is an amazing experience to play in VR!

-I award Megaton Rainfall 7/10 giving it a Thumb Culture Silver award.
+I award Megaton Rainfall a Thumb Culture Silver Award.